Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model

 where the boson-impurity coupling becomes an alternating local potential.
+The above approach is equivalent to considering the zero particle-hole excitations subspace of the CDW \cite{amelio2024polaron}.
 The Hamiltonian in Eq.~\eqref{Eq4} takes the form of the celebrated ionic Hubbard model \cite{PhysRevB.84.195102,PhysRevResearch.4.033119,PhysRevB.96.035116,PhysRevLett.92.246405,PhysRevB.63.235108}.
 This model has been employed to describe the neutral-ionic transition in quasi-one-dimensional charge-transfer organic materials \cite{PhysRevLett.47.1750,strebel1970theory, nagaosa1986theory1, nagaosa1986theory2}, and the ferroelectric transitions in perovskites \cite{egami1993lattice, PhysRevLett.83.2014}.
-In our system, the potential modulation emerges as a consequence of the formation of the CDW and the boson-impurity coupling.
-As depicted in Fig. \ref{fig:3}(c) and Fig. \ref{fig:3}(d), the square of the overlap between the unmodulated ($U_{BI}/t=0$) and modulated ($U_{BI}/t\neq0$) single-particle ground states of Hamiltonian in Eq.~\eqref{Eq4} agrees with DMRG calculations for $n_{B}=1/2$, proving the accuracy of the effective Hamiltonian.
+In our case, the potential modulation naturally arises from the interplay between the CDW order and the boson–impurity coupling.
+As depicted in Fig. \ref{fig:3}(c) and Fig. \ref{fig:3}(d), the square of the overlap between the unmodulated ($U_{BI}/t=0$) and modulated ($U_{BI}/t\neq0$) single-particle ground states of Eq.~\eqref{Eq4} matches with the DMRG calculations for $n_{B}=1/2$, proving the accuracy of the effective Hamiltonian.